Elton John made the Scissor Sisters superstars!

 Their first single to cause a stir was a Pink Floyd cover of Comfortably Numb, released in 2004.
 The Scissor Sisters Disco version raised eyebrows, especially in the U.K.

-Their next release, Take Your Mama, may not have gained much chart success, but it did well over time, being played on the radio, in clubs, and even picked up by cover bands.
+Their next release, Take Your Mama, may not have gained much chart success but it did well over time as it was being played on the radio, in clubs, and even picked up by cover bands.